 When to Choose Sit-On-Top

-For renting: First time kayaking, warm weather, shorter rentals (one to two hours), anyone with flexibility concerns.
+For renting: first time kayaking, warm weather, shorter rentals (one to two hours), anyone with flexibility concerns.

-For buying: Primarily paddling in warm weather on calm waters like small lakes.
+For buying: primarily paddling in warm weather on calm waters like small lakes.
 These excel for casual recreation and fishing.

 Considerations

 You’ll be more exposed to sun, wind, and splash.
 Wear sunscreen and dress for getting wet.
-Limited dry storage, though rental facilities often provide dry bags.
-The wider hull makes them slower than sit-inside models.

 Weather Protection

 The cockpit provides shelter from wind and spray.
 Your legs stay drier because they’re protected under the front deck.
-This becomes valuable in cool weather or longer sessions, especially during hour two or three.

 Gear Storage and Performance